Mac Jones operating without a net in New England

 For the second consecutive season, the New England Patriots are taking an unconventional approach to their quarterback room.
 A year after letting Matt Patricia and Joe Judge do some on-the-job learning as co-offensive coordinators, the team cut backup quarterbacks Bailey Zappe and Malik Cunningham.
 Even though the organization hopes to retain them on the practice squad, they have to clear waivers, leaving Mac Jones as the sole quarterback on the roster.

 After a dalliance with Zappe under center during Jones’ injury, and the team’s offensive struggles in 2022, the Mac-churian Candidate has the gig all to himself.
-It’s curious because New England has a new playcaller in Bill O-Brien, and theoretically a new offense, as well.
+It’s curious because New England has a new playcaller in Bill O’Brien, and theoretically a new offense, as well.
 While any structure and competence is an improvement over Tweedle Dee and Tweedle Dumb, we didn’t see much of Jones in the preseason at all.

 This wouldn’t be a big deal for an established quarterback, or even a journeyman, but Jones is coming off a year in which he regressed mightily.
 Again, not all his fault, and O’Brien has loads of experience to help out his third-year QB, yet it’s a weird vibe.

-Note: Update: The Pats have signed Zappe and Cunningham to the practice squad.